Subject Leader : Mrs Guppy

 We stress that the school must work in partnership with parents around this area and welcome any information that you may have in order to keep all children safe online.

 Please click on the links below for further information about e-safety.
-Also check out the Safeguarding page of the school website.
+Also check out the Safeguarding and Parental Information (Online Gaming & E-safety) pages of the school website.

 Smartie the Penguin